Mesothelioma Symptoms

 - Loss of appetite

 The larger the tumor grows, the worse the symptoms become.
-Surgery should relieve all symptoms and usually cures the condition.[7]
+Surgery should relieve all symptoms and usually cures the condition.
+Recurrences are possible.[7]

 Symptoms and the Latency Period

 Mesothelioma has a long latency period—between twenty and fifty years—compared to other illnesses and cancers.
-This is the period of time between the exposure to asbestos and a diagnosis.
+This is the period of time between exposure to asbestos and a diagnosis.

-The mild early symptoms is one reason for this long latency.
+The mild early symptoms are one reason for this long latency.
 Many people do not take symptoms seriously until they worsen as the cancer develops.
 Another issue is that the symptoms mimic those of more common illnesses.
 This further delays diagnosis and lengthens the latency period.

 Symptoms of Metastasis